heroku/cowboyku/guide/internals.md

 Please see the HiPE documentation for more details.

-Because querying for the current date and time can be expensive, Cowboy generates one `Date` header value every second, shares it to all other processes, which then simply copy it in the response.
+Because querying for the current date and time can be expensive, Cowboyku generates one `Date` header value every second, shares it to all other processes, which then simply copy it in the response.
 This allows compliance with HTTP/1.1 with no actual performance loss.

 One process for many requests
 -----------------------------

-As previously mentioned, Cowboy only use one process per connection.
+As previously mentioned, Cowboyku only use one process per connection.
 Because there can be more than one request per connection with the keepalive feature of HTTP/1.1, that means the same process will be used to handle many requests.